mosaicmap/zxs_tap2bas/README.md

 zxs_tap2bas
 ===========

-This program analyses TAP data file for ZX Spectrum.
+This program analyses ZX Spectrum TAP data file.
 Converts BASIC blocks to listing in human-readable form.

+*This is a tool for software archaeologists.*

+Note: This program is not able to disassemble machine code data.

 For more information about BASIC for ZX Spectrum see article [Sinclair BASIC on Wikipedia](https://en.wikipedia.org/wiki/Sinclair_BASIC) And for more information about ZX Spectrum see article [ZX Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum).

-*This is tool for software archaeologists.*

-Note: This program is not able to disassemble a machine code data.

 -----